 Tampopo’s sticky tofu are marinated in a sesame, soy and chilli glaze.
 The result is sweet, salty and a bit spicy, which is nice.
 I really like tofu, so this is usually a winner for me.

 Jackfruit rendang is a curry made from coconut milk and spices.
 The term “rendang”, actually refers to the meat, which is slow-cooked and braised in this sauce.
 I was not a fan of this personally, but that’s because I don’t like jackfruit.
-My Malaysian blogger friend, Oliver from Suede and Symphony, said that jackfruit in Malaysia is usually more ripe than the stuff they serve in the UK (probably the canned stuff).
+My Malaysian friend said that jackfruit in Malaysia is usually riper than the stuff they serve in the UK (probably the canned stuff).
 The roti (a flatbread whose name literally means, “bread”) is nice though.

 The mushroom wraps were ok.
 I like mushrooms and these are cooked in a sauce, then served with peanuts and chili on top of a gem lettuce leaf.
 They weren’t amazing, but they were fresh tasting which contrasted greatly with the rest of this platter.

 Smacked cucumber has Sichuan Chinese roots and traditionally contains soy sauce, garlic, honey, brown rice vinegar and chilli oil.
 Tampopo’s take on this is really spicy, but also delicious.
 Sweet, salty, sour and spicy.
 What’s not to like?

 Japanese Salad and Tofu Hot & Sour Stir Fry

 Japanese Salad £5.95 and Tofu Hot & Sour Stir Fry £10.95